-This section contains an array of maps of current and future water risks, country profiles and methodology documentation
+This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 Explore how different water risks will evolve by 2030 and 2050 under different climate and socio-economic pathway-based scenarios